-- The diminishment of Arctic ice is creating potential new operating areas in the Arctic for Navy surface ships and Coast Guard cutters. - U.S. national security interests in the Arctic include "such matters as missile defense and early warning; deployment of sea and air systems for strategic sealift, strategic deterrence, maritime presence, and maritime security operations; and ensuring freedom of navigation and overflight."
-303 - Search and rescue in the Arctic is a mission of increasing importance, particularly for the Coast Guard, and one that poses potentially significant operational challenges (see "Search and Rescue" above). - More complete and detailed information on the Arctic is needed to more properly support expanded Navy and Coast Guard ship and aircraft operations in the Arctic. - The Navy and the Coast Guard currently have limited infrastructure in place in the Arctic to support expanded ship and aircraft operations in the Arctic.
+- The diminishment of Arctic ice is creating potential new operating areas in the Arctic for Navy surface ships and Coast Guard cutters. - U.S. national security interests in the Arctic include "such matters as missile defense and early warning; deployment of sea and air systems for strategic sealift, strategic deterrence, maritime presence, and maritime security operations; and ensuring freedom of navigation and overflight." - Search and rescue in the Arctic is a mission of increasing importance, particularly for the Coast Guard, and one that poses potentially significant operational challenges (see "Search and Rescue" above). - More complete and detailed information on the Arctic is needed to more properly support expanded Navy and Coast Guard ship and aircraft operations in the Arctic. - The Navy and the Coast Guard currently have limited infrastructure in place in the Arctic to support expanded ship and aircraft operations in the Arctic. - Expanded ship and aircraft operations in the Arctic may require altering ship and aircraft designs and operating methods. - Cooperation with other Arctic countries will be valuable in achieving defense and homeland security goals.

-301 David Pugliese, "Canada, US Eye Arctic Responsibilities for NORAD," DefenseNews.com, May 3, 2014.
+&lt;sup>306 David Pugliese, "Canada, US Eye Arctic Responsibilities for NORAD," DefenseNews.com, May 3, 2014.

-302 See, for example, Coast Guard 17th District External Affairs Office, "Coast Guard Completes Arctic Shield 2015," Alaska Native News, October 21, 2015; and Michael Fabey, "Arctic Plunge," Aviation Week & Space Technology (Defense Technology International insert), October 12-25, 2015, p.
+&lt;sup>307 See, for example, Coast Guard 17th District External Affairs Office, "Coast Guard Completes Arctic Shield 2015," Alaska Native News, October 21, 2015; and Michael Fabey, "Arctic Plunge," Aviation Week & Space Technology (Defense Technology International insert), October 12-25, 2015, p.
 DTI12.

-303 NSPD 66/HSPD 25, Section III B.
+&lt;sup>308 NSPD 66/HSPD 25, Section III B.